 Colonial Pipeline was not the only corporation that paid hackers an exorbitant amount of money.
 The NBA, Kia Motors and JBS Foods have also been victimized by cyber-attacks where hackers demanded millions of dollars.
 CD Projekt RED, a Polish video game developer, was also a victim of a cyberattack, but since they had backups in place, they never had to pay the demanded ransom.

 While these are all big organizations, that does not mean that small businesses are safe.

 - These stories made the news because the companies that were attacked paid millions of dollars to regain control of their data.

 - News organizations are far more likely to report on big companies and companies with far-reaching services than they are small businesses.

 When a small or mid-size business (SMB) gets attacked, they can’t pay millions of dollars to recover stolen information – and the hackers know that.
 Instead, these bad actors will usually go after customer and employee information as well as financial records, statements, and access to bank accounts.
 Sadly, when a hacker attacks an SMB, it often ends in the business closing their doors for good.

-The year 2021 set a record for cyber-attacks, and 2022 is shaping out to be no different.
+The year 2021 set a record for cyber-attacks, as did 2022, and the trend continues – 2023 is shaping out to be no different.
 If you’re a business owner, you need to wake up to the reality of cyberthreats and cyber security before it’s too late.